camilo-v/flint/README.md

 ### Bowtie2

-[Bowtie][30] is required for the aligment step, and needs to be installed in all worker nodes of the Spark Cluster.
+[Bowtie][30] is required for the alignment step, and needs to be installed in all worker nodes of the Spark Cluster.
 See the [Bowtie2 manual][31] for more information.

 ### Python Packages

-The remaining requirements are python packages that Flint needs for a successfull run, please refer to the package's documentation for instructions and/or installation instructions.
+The remaining requirements are python packages that Flint needs for a successful run, please refer to the package's documentation for instructions and/or installation instructions.

 ## Contact